Coming to terms with the psychological impact of an amputation is often as important as coping with the physical demands.

 This can lead to all kinds of negative feelings such as worry, fear, guilt or sadness.

-Which can lead to negative emotions and thoughts.
-Negative emotions and thoughts commonly experienced by people after an amputation include:
+Negative feelings can lead to negative emotions and thoughts.
+These emotions and thoughts commonly experienced by people after an amputation include:

 - depression – a common mental health problem that causes people to experience low mood, loss of interest or pleasure, feelings of guilt or low self-worth, disturbed sleep or appetite, low energy, and poor concentration.